AlexFrazer/3D-game/README.md

 =======

 3D game
-PLEASE NOTE this was largely made with the help of professors and other students.
+PLEASE NOTE I do not take full credit for this work.